TPMS Service Tips for Auto Service Professionals

 In order to be able to program programmable sensors, technicians may need to invest in specialized tools, training, and software.
 In addition, these programming tools will periodically need to be updated to provide the latest application and software in order to work with the newest vehicles.

-Multi-application TPMS sensors, such as REDI-Sensor, do not require this extra programming step, because they come out of the box with the proper programming needed to function with multiple vehicles’ TPMS.
-Because they are pre-programmed, REDI-Sensor Multi-Application TPMS Sensors, eliminate the time spent on programming and trouble-shooting programming and cloning issues.
-This helps make TPMS service more profitable and reduces customer complaints and comebacks.
+Multi-application TPMS sensors, such as REDI-Sensor, do not require the protocols to be loaded in the shop.
+REDI-Sensor comes out of the box with the TPMS protocols needed to function with multiple vehicles’ TPMS.
+REDI-Sensor eliminates the time spent on uploading protocols.
+This eliminates the possibility of programming errors to help make TPMS service faster and more profitable.

 Vehicle relearn is always a required TPMS service step